Fiskars Pro Mini-Maul Review: Not What you Expect

-If you want a great splitting hatchet for the campsite or woodpile, I recommend looking at the Fiskars X11 instead (see on Amazon).
+If you want a great splitting hatchet for the campsite or woodpile, I recommend looking at the Fiskars X11 instead.
 It’s a larger splitting hatchet that offers more punch than a standard hatchet, and in my experience much more effective than the mini-maul.
+I have a comparison further down.

-However, the mini-maul is awesome as a demolition tool.
-If you are looking at the Mini-maul to help with tear-downs, I highly recommend it.
-It delivers a lot of force, is incredibly durable, and the ISO-core handle reduces vibrations from impact better than any other maul I have tried.
+However, The mini-maul is an awesome demolition tool.
+It has a large hammer surface that delivers a lot of force, is incredibly durable, and the ISO-core handle reduces vibrations from impact better than any other maul I have tried.
+So, in this role, I highly recommend it (amazon).

 The design of the Mini-maul is nearly identical to the tremendous large 8-pound maul (which makes sense) – just smaller.
-It has a large rounded hammer on the pole and wide flaring cheeks.
+It has a large rounded hammer on the poll and wide flaring cheeks.

 Because it’s a maul, the blade does not come particularly sharp, but it comes to a strong point that can withstand hard use.
 This is probably for the best, as the weight can make it a little hard to control.
 If it blows through your target, it’s much harder to stop mid-swing.